Certified EEO Investigator Training

 Module 4- Policy Updates

-This module discusses current events affecting EEO law and policy from 2021-2022.
+This module discusses recent events affecting EEO law and policy.

 Certified EEO Investigator